percona/percona-server-mysql-operator/docs/enhancements/cross-cluster-replication/cross-cluster-replication.md

 ### 1.2 Non-Goals (Out of Scope)

 - **Automatic switchover**: all switchover is declarative and user-initiated.
 Revisit once the manual flow is operationally proven and we trust the detection signal.
-- **Automatic rejoin of INVALIDATED clusters**: annotation-driven only in v1.
-Revisit once rejoin success/failure patterns are well understood from real operations.
+- **Automatic rejoin of INVALIDATED clusters**: Revisit once rejoin success/failure patterns are well understood from real operations.
 - **Async-mode (Orchestrator) per-site topologies**: InnoDB ClusterSet supports GR only, mixing async and GR is not supported.
 Replication between async clusters requires a different design, possibly using native replication channels.
 - **Adopting an existing ClusterSet** created out-of-band via mysqlsh: v1 either bootstraps a fresh ClusterSet or refuses if metadata is inconsistent.
 - **MySQL Router integration**: while possible to set up MySQL Router to split read/write traffic between primary and DR, we will leave it out of scope for v1.